CraigThomasson/project-2-wheel-of-time-quiz/README.md

 * Once the user selects an answer they will see a correct or incorrect answer box
 * The correct answer box confirms the answer is correct and display a button to move to the next question
 * The incorrect answer box tell the user the answer was wrong and also displays the correct answer.
 There is also a button to move on to the next question.
-* Once a question in answer the user will also see the question counter move up as well as the correct and incorrect answer counter.
+* Once a question is answered the user will also see the question counter move up as well as the correct and incorrect answer counter.
 This helps the user keep track of their progress.

+## endquiz box

+* When the user has answered 5 questions the quiz will end and a box will displayed informing the user of this
+* The box contains a message with text inspired by a popular phrase in the book series this should help the user stay immersed in the theme of the quiz.
+* The users score is also displayed.
+* There is a button to return the user to the load page.
+This button also contains text thematically in line with the book series.

 ## Footer

 * The Footer is styled to match the header and to close off the page in an aesthetically pleasing way.
-* It contains links to socials and also copyright info.
+* It contains links to my github, linkedin and also copyright info.

 ## Deployment